libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+15 June 2016
+... campsite day/s.
+Tidying up the Trello board.
+There were a few things that got parked to get something else out.
+I am enjoying going back and getting things finished.
+The main thing I am tidying up is a report that needs to be run, ideally every work, about customers networks.

+14 June 2016
+... worked on optimising calls to external API.

+13 June 2016
+...still on new app.
+Two others working on these as well and have demo tomorrow, so will be interesting to see it pulled together.
+Particularly as it is using two different apps and data is being passed back and forth.

 3 - 10 June 2016
-...be pairing with junior collegue on a new Rails app for a biggish project.
-Beening use form model object.
+...be pairing with junior colleague on a new Rails app for a biggish project.
+Been using form model object.
 We are going well and it has been good to pair again.

 2 June 2016
 ... have moved onto working on new biggish project with a couple of other devs, that needs to be done soonish.
 Another dev was working on front end stuff and have been trying to figure out what is happening.
 It is a combo of a new Rails app and an old Rails app.
 Using form model object in both, which is something I haven't used  before.